 The layout for the original Windows Movie Maker (2.1) consists of...

 A Collections area for organizing and saving imported media (video, pictures and music) for your project.
 A Preview pane to see the video project as it is coming together.

 A place to view the media you have assembled for editing called the Storyboard view.
 When in the Storyboard view, the video project appears as a filmstrip showing each segment in the form of clips.
 You can switch to a more familiar Timeline view if you prefer.
 The Timeline view shows the individual media in sequence.
 The Storyboard/Timeline area consists of four "bars":

 In the appropriate bar - video clips, pictures, and/or music can be added for editing.
 The media in the Video, Music/Audio and Audio bars can be cut (separated/edited) into any number of short segments (clips) all of which will play together seamlessly or can be rearranged into a different sequence.

 The individual segments are isolated editing-wise so... for example... the music volume can be lowered for just a few seconds while someone is speaking.

 When you use Movie Maker you are getting a very basic video editing program that is fun and easy to learn and use.

 Be sure to get Movie Maker 2.1 if you want the most robust version for video editing.

-A great editing program for the more experienced video editors as well as,the beginning videographer!
+It's a great little editing program for the more experienced video editors as well as,the beginning videographer...!